 Bardor Rinpoche has a close connection with the Northwest, having taught here for the past two decades.
 Palchen (“Great Splendor”) Study Group Seattle was founded in 2015 with Rinpoche’s blessings.

-Bardor Tulku Rinpoche is recognized as the third incarnation of Terchen Barway Dorje—the incarnation of Nupchen Sangye Yeshe — one of the 25 principle disciples of Guru Rinpoche (Padmasambhava).
+Bardor Tulku Rinpoche was recognized by His Holiness the 16th Gyalwang Karmapa as the third incarnation of Terchen Barway Dorje — the incarnation of Nupchen Sangye Yeshe — one of the 25 principle disciples of Guru Rinpoche (Padmasambhava).

 What is lineage?